Everything You Need to Know to Run Local AI Models: Complete Beginner's Guide 2025

 - Cost: $800-2000 GPU investment, then free unlimited use

 I was paying $120/month between Midjourney, Runway, and a couple other AI subscriptions.
 Every month, same bill, and I kept hitting those annoying generation limits right when I needed them most.
 Then my internet went out for a day and I literally couldn't work.
 That's when I realized I was basically renting my creative tools, and the landlord could raise the rent (or cut me off) whenever they wanted.
+I needed to run local AI instead.

 - Complete hardware requirements and budget recommendations